Anthony-Giacinto/orbits/README.md

 ![planechange](/files/screenshots/planechange.png)

 * At any point during the building of the scenario, you can choose the starting time for the scenario:
+    * The default scenario starting time will be the date and time when "Start Scenario" is clicked.

 ![starttime](/files/screenshots/starttime.png)